 In 2013, the Auditor General conducted a performance audit, which analyzed over 2,000 citizen complaints pertaining to water quality over the past five years.
-DEP's response to complaints were considered inadequate and the system for recording complaints was in disrepair.
+DEP's response to complaints was considered inadequate and the system for recording complaints was in disrepair.
 Not only did the DEP consistently fail to issue orders to well operators who had been determined to have contaminated water supplies, it also did a poor job in communicating the results of its investigation to citizens who had registered complaints.
 Furthermore, the agency did not always meet statutory timeframes for responding to citizen complaints (PA Department of the Auditor General, 2014).

 U.S. EPA Clean Air Standards are monitored by the DEP's Bureau of Air Quality.
 One of the things DEP is tasked with is developing ways of implementing the federal Clean Power Plan regulating emissions from coal power plants.
 Because the state is out of compliance with the federal standards, the Bureau prepares a "state plan" demonstrating how the state will improve air quality.
 Using information which anticipates increases in natural gas drilling, the Bureau can influence drilling/production activity, and the placement of air quality monitors.
 According to Arlene Shulman, the head of the Air Resources Management in the Bureau of Air Quality, the state essentially determines the "when, where, and how" of future drilling (Shulman, 2011).
 The DEP is conducting a long-term study of ambient air quality in Washington County.
+With the 2017 announcement that the EPA intends to withdraw the Clean Power Plan, the state of Pennsylvania is under less pressure from the federal government to improve air quality.